tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 	 send them through ZMQ IPC pipe.
 3. The main process takes data from the pipe, makes batches.

-The above DataFlow can run at a speed of 1k ~ 2k images per second if you have good CPUs, RAM, disks and augmentors.
+The DataFlow mentioned above (both random read and sequential read) can run at a speed of 1k ~ 2k images per second if you have good CPUs, RAM, disks.
-As a reference, tensorpack can train ResNet-18 (a shallow ResNet) at 4.5 batches (1.2k images) per second on 4 old TitanX.
+As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
 A DGX-1 (8 P100) can train ResNet-50 at 1.7k images/s according to the [official benchmark](https://www.tensorflow.org/performance/benchmarks).
 So DataFlow will not be a serious bottleneck if configured properly.